kwkou/815/includes/intro-to-azure.md

 One common use of Queues today is to let a web role instance communicate with a worker role instance within the same Cloud Services application.
 For example, suppose you create an Azure application for video sharing.
 The application consists of PHP code running in a web role that lets users upload and watch videos, together with a worker role implemented in C# that translates uploaded video into various formats.
 When a web role instance gets a new video from a user, it can store the video in a blob, then send a message to a worker role via a queue telling it where to find this new video.
 A worker role instance-it doesn't matter which one-will then read the message from the queue and carry out the required video translations in the background.
 Structuring an application in this way allows asynchronous processing, and it also makes the application easier to scale, since the number of web role instances and worker role instances can be varied independently.

-###Service Bus###
+###服务总线###

 Whether they run in the cloud, in your data center, on a mobile device, or somewhere else, applications need to interact.
-The goal of Azure Service Bus is to let applications running pretty much anywhere exchange data.
+The goal of Azure 服务总线 is to let applications running pretty much anywhere exchange data.

-As Figure 5 shows, Service Bus provides a queuing service.
+As Figure 5 shows, 服务总线 provides a queuing service.
 This service isn't identical to the Queues just described, however.
-Unlike Azure Queues, for example, Service Bus provides a both queues (one-to-one) and publish-and-subscribe mechanisms.
+Unlike Azure Queues, for example, 服务总线 provides a both queues (one-to-one) and publish-and-subscribe mechanisms.
 With publish-subscribe, an application can send messages to a topic, while other applications can create subscriptions to this topic.
 This allows one-to-many communication among a set of applications, letting the same message be read by multiple recipients.
-And queuing isn't the only option: Service Bus also allows direct communication through its relay service, providing a secure way to interact through firewalls.
-Service Bus relays enable applications to communicate by exchanging messages through an endpoint hosted in the cloud, rather than locally.
+And queuing isn't the only option: 服务总线 also allows direct communication through its relay service, providing a secure way to interact through firewalls. 服务总线 relays enable applications to communicate by exchanging messages through an endpoint hosted in the cloud, rather than locally.

-Applications that communicate through Service Bus might be Azure applications or software running on some other cloud platform.
+Applications that communicate through 服务总线 might be Azure applications or software running on some other cloud platform.
 They can also be applications running outside the cloud, however.
 For example, think of an airline that implements reservation services in computers inside its own datacenter.
 The airline needs to expose these services to many clients, including check-in kiosks in airports, reservation agent terminals, and maybe even customers' phones.
-It might use Service Bus to do this, creating loosely coupled interactions among the various applications.
+It might use 服务总线 to do this, creating loosely coupled interactions among the various applications.

 <!--